nopnop2002/esp-idf-candump/README.md

 Example code for CAN DUMP using ESP-IDF.

 # Hardware requirement
-CAN Bus Transceiver like SN65HVD230.
+CAN Bus Transceiver like SN65HVD230/SN65HVD232.
-If you have only 2 node, terminator register.
+Terminator register, If you have only 2 node.

 # Wirering for CAN Bus Transceiver
 |Transceiver||ESP-32||